 Food Scrap Composting Challenges and Solutions in Illinois Report

 The Illinois Food Scrap Coalition (IFSC) was formed to build upon the growing interest in Illinois to advance food scrap composting across the state.
 The IFSC promotes diverting, capturing, and converting organic material to create quality compost that can be sold commercially and used to build soil nutrients, conserve water, sequester carbon, reduce the use of synthetic fertilizers, and replenish Illinois soils on farms, municipal and private sector landscaping and home garden applica¬tions.
-The IFSC also supports the use of food scraps for the creation of renewable energy and other useful by-prod¬ucts through the utilization of anaerobic digestion as an alternative to composting.
+The IFSC also supports the use of food scraps for the creation of renewable energy and other useful by-products.
 The Food Scrap Composting Challenges and Solutions in Illinois Report, issued in January 2015, was funded by the Illinois Department of Commerce and authored by Illinois non-profit organization Seven Generations Ahead (SGA) on behalf of the IFSC.
 This report is designed to educate elected officials, composting industry stakeholders and advocates, and the public at-large about opportunities and strategies related to developing a robust food scrap composting industry in Illinois and is the culmination of national and regional research conducted on policies, programs, strategies, and economic development potential related to food scrap composting, and input through stakeholder forum.
 Click here for a copy of the report.

 Decision Makers' Guide to Solid Waste Management